 At the top of the Gellért Hill is the Citadella which offers views down both directions of the Danube.
 From Gellért Hill you will be able to see the Danube, the Liberty bridge, the Chain Bridge, the Basilica, the Parliament and the Budapest eye.

-The Citadella is the highest point in Budapest, which allows for some of the best views in the entire city.
+The Citadella is the highest point in Budapest, which allows for some of the best views in the entire city, especially at night.